 After a Colorado hail storm, you are more likely to fall victim to roofing scams.
-The door to door roofing sales pitch from storm chaser roofing companies are almost guaranteed to happen to homeowners immediately after a big hail storm.
-Oftentimes these are out of state roofing fraudsters who prey upon unsuspecting homeowners, especially seniors.
+The door-to-door roofing sales pitch from storm chaser roofing companies is almost guaranteed to happen to homeowners immediately after a big hail storm.
+Oftentimes these are out-of-state roofing fraudsters who prey upon unsuspecting homeowners, especially seniors.
 Here are three things to be aware of when it comes to roof scams.

 Up Front Payments

 One of the most common roofing scams is a roofing contractor who insists on an up-front payment before starting the roof repair work.
 These roofing fraudsters may ask you to sign over an insurance check in order to buy materials.
 Many homeowners have done this and the roofing contractors vanish with the money and never return.

 Another tactic is when a roof storm chaser asks for a deposit to lock in a discount or special rate.
 The roof scammer will give you a very compelling reason why a deposit is needed, and it’s usually not true.
 A deposit is never required and that special discount is nothing but a scam.

 Remember to always hire a well-known local Denver roofing company with the proper credentials, such as membership in the Colorado Roofing Association or member of the Better Business Bureau (BBB).
 You also want a local roofing contractor with a good reputation who is licensed, bonded, and insured because these qualified roofing companies will not ask for payment in advance.

 As a homeowner, you must do your due diligence to investigate every roofing contractor that comes to your house.
 Ask for their current certifications, licenses, workers’ compensation insurance, and liability insurance.
 Look at the roofing company’s website and check their references.
 Do not sign any contracts until you have verified their credentials and references.